Page contents

 How much is the grant?

-There is no lower or upper limit on a mandatory grant, but your local authority will check that the adaptations are necessary, that the cost of the work is reasonable and that you are eligible for financial support.
+There is no lower or upper limit on a mandatory grant.
+However, your local authority will check that the adaptations are necessary, that the cost of the work is reasonable and that you are eligible for financial support.

-This means that the amount you receive will depend on the adaptations that are required as well as your individual circumstances.
+This means the amount you receive will depend on the adaptations that are required and your individual circumstances.

-If you, or someone you live with, receives the following benefits, you should be able to get a grant to cover 100% of the cost of the adaptations:
+If you, or someone you live with, receives the following benefits, you should get a grant to cover 100% of the cost of the adaptations:

 - Income Support